plandes/deeplearn/README.md

   creation.
 * Creating and configuring the [model].
 * Using a [facade] to train, validate and test the model.
-* Analysis of [results](doc/results.md), including training/validation loss
-  graphs and performance metrics.
+* Analysis of [results], including training/validation loss graphs and performance metrics.

 ## Examples